-Women in Texas Politics Started Their Own ‘Sh*tty Men’ List a Year Ago
+Women Expose The Secret Sexual Predators Inside Texas Politics

 In 2005, Republican State Sen. Craig Estes allegedly propositioned an intern at my former publication, The Texas Observer, on her first day in the Capitol.
 He let her know that if she needed any “adult supervision,” she was welcome to “see him in his office,” according to the magazine.
 The implication was clear, and it was included in the magazine’s list of notable quotes that year.

-In 2013, I wrote a lengthy story about how men were—in addition to regularly making crude jokes at work—caught looking at porn on the House and Senate floor.
+In 2013, I wrote a lengthy story about how men were—in addition to regularly making crude jokes at work—caught looking at porn on the Texas House and Senate floor.
 Others asked about their colleagues’ breasts during debates.
 Rep. Senfronia Thompson, the longest-serving female state legislator in Texas history, once told me a horrifying tale about a lawmaker who nicknamed her his “black mistress.”

 (Depressingly, there’s a long list of similarly toxic situations in other statehouses, including in California, Massachusetts, Kentucky, Florida, Illinois, Oregon, and Kansas.)

-My story documented the misogyny of the “good ole’ boys’ club,” but it didn’t cover even a fraction of the previously unreported accusations in Rebecca’s living document.
+My story documented the misogyny of the “good ol’ boys’ club,” but it didn’t cover even a fraction of the previously unreported accusations in Rebecca’s living document.

 “Bitch, I’m not done with you yet.”